To learn more about each program, select from the drop-down menu below:

 Q: I will not execute the agreement and need to return the funds.
 How do I do this?

 A: Please e-mail HFS.CARES@illinois.gov to indicate your decision to return the funds and remit the funds to Attention: Receipt Accounting at Illinois Department of Healthcare and Family Services, Bureau of Fiscal Operations, 2200 Churchill Road A-2, Springfield, Illinois 62702.

 Q: What are the reporting requirements?

 The HFS CARES Program portal will be the system used for post-award reporting described above.
-Subrecipients should register in the portal and use the portal for reporting pending instruction from the Department.
-Reporting templates and additional guidance are forthcoming.
+Subrecipients should register in the portal and use the portal for reporting to the Department.

 Q: Is there a budget template to be used for the sub-agreement for the COVID funds?
 Is there a specific format that should be used?

 A: A separate budget is required to be submitted by Round 1 subrecipients.

 A: Subrecipients are required to submit final reporting no later than April 16, 2021 to the Department.
 Reporting templates and additional guidance can be found here.
 The template for the required cover letter can be found here.